Japan's failure to recognize same-sex marriage is 'unconstitutional,' court rules - Local News 8

 Homosexuality has been legal in Japan since 1880, and the country is relatively liberal compared with some other Asian nations.
 Only one place in Asia has legalized same-sex marriage — Taiwan.

 Two Tokyo wards passed an ordinance in 2015 that allowed same-sex couples to get “partnership certificates” giving them some of the same rights as married heterosexual couples.
-Since then, dozens of municipalities have passed ordinances unofficially recognizing same-sex relationships.
+Since then, dozens of municipalities have passed ordinances unofficially recognizing same-sex relationships, although they don’t offer the same level of legal rights as heterosexual marriages.

-But activists say Japan’s LGBTQ community still face prejudice and the country hasn’t yet enacted a national anti-discrimination law that would protect LGBTQ people from discrimination.
+But activists say Japan’s LGBTQ community still faces prejudice and the country hasn’t yet enacted a national anti-discrimination law that would protect LGBTQ people from discrimination.
+According to Doi, people have been fired from their jobs because they are gay.

-Non-profit Human Rights Watch, along with other LGBTQ organizations, has been calling on Japan to adopt an Equality Act ahead of the Tokyo 2021 Olympics.
+HRW, along with LGBTQ organizations, has been calling on Japan to adopt an Equality Act ahead of the Tokyo 2021 Olympics.

+“Japan is very, very backward in terms of legislation relating to LGBT people,” said Doi from HRW.
+“This landmark decision (on Wednesday) is going to pressure those opposing the LGBT Equality Act.”

 Comments